Sreekee/Nvidia/README.md

 Thanks to the rapid development of NVIDIA GPUs, training deep neural networks is more efficient than ever in terms of both time and resource cost.
 Training neural networks on [NVIDIA CUDA-enabled GPUs](https://developer.nvidia.com/cuda-gpus) is a practical necessity for the Teaching Kit labs, including both convolutional networks (Lab1 and Lab2) and recurrent networks (Lab4).

 **Don't have access to GPUs?
 The DLI Teaching Kit comes with codes worth up to $125 of Amazon Web Services (AWS) GPU compute credit for each student in your course, as well as $200 for yourself as the instructor, to provide a GPU compute platform** to work on the open-ended labs.
 To request a code for yourself and your students, please send an email to [NVDLI@nvidia.com](mailto: NVDLI@nvidia) with the subject line “DLI Teaching Kit AWS Access”.
-An email will follow with your code and instructions for giving access to your students.
+An email will follow with your code and instructions for giving access to your students. *Instructions on setting up your AWS environment can be found below.*

 The use of GPUs for the Teaching Kit labs requires a CUDA supported operating system, C compiler, and a recent CUDA Toolkit.
 The CUDA Toolkit can be downloaded from the [CUDA Download](https://developer.nvidia.com/cuda-downloads) page.
 Instructions on how to install the CUDA Toolkit are available in the